William-pdf/A-vehicle-sales-and-service-app/README.md

 * William - Service and inventory

 ## Design
+This application has 3 major categories Service, Sales, and inventory.
+The inventory was our starting point and contains a list of models, manafactureres and autos.
+These were used to create functionality for each of the following microservices.

 We used react to create the front end of the application.
 This was a challenging task for most of the time we worked on it.
 Completing the Django models was the fundamental challenge for the project.

 The app is a bootstrap application that was designed to be as simple as possible for the average user.
 There is no difficult language or harsh forms.